Pokhran: Demographics

-According to 2011 Indian census, Pokhran had a population of 28457.
+According to 2011 Indian census, Pokhran had a population of 28,457 within Pokaran Municipal Board territory.
 Males constitute 55% of the population and females 45%.
 Pokhran has an average literacy rate of 56%, lower than the national average of 74.0%: male literacy is 68%, and female literacy is 41%.
 In Pokhran, 19% of the population is under 6 years of age.

-Pokhran Nuclear Test Range
+Pokhran Test Range

-The Pokhran Test Range, a key component of India's nuclear programme, is located in the municipality.
-The Indian Nuclear Test Site is located 45 km north-west of Pokhran town and 4 km north of Khetolai village.
-The test range was built by the Indian Army Corps of Engineers and is under the control of Indian Army.
+The Pokhran Test Range (PTR) is a key component of India's nuclear programme which is located outside the Pokaran Municipal Board jurisdiction and is controlled by the Indian Army.
+The army base is located 26 km north-west of Pokhran town and 4 km north of Khetolai village.

+The army base was built by the Indian Army Corps of Engineers and is under the control of Indian Army.
 It was built sometime before May 1974, when, following authorization given to the Bhabha Atomic Research Centre by then-Prime Minister Indira Gandhi, it hosted the detonation of India's first nuclear device.

-Pokhran-I
+Nuclear testings

 The Ministry of External Affairs designated the test "Pokhran-I", but it is also known as "Smiling Buddha".
 It was India's first successful nuclear bomb test on 18 May 1974.
 The bomb was detonated on the army base Pokhran Test Range (PTR), in Rajasthan, by the Indian Army under the supervision of several key Indian generals.

-Pokhran-II

 On 11 and 13 May 1998, twenty-four years after Pokhran-I, the Indian Defence Research and Development Organisation (DRDO) and Atomic Energy Commission (AEC) conducted five further nuclear tests, dubbed "Pokhran-II", at the Pokhran range.
 Four AEC devices and, under the codename Shakti, a thermonuclear device were tested.